 Queensberry Arms Hotel (early-C19): One of Kirkconnel’s oldest buildings.

 Roman camps: Possible sites of Roman road and camps at Bankhead

 St Conal RC Church (1921): Gentle Gothic church in white harl.

 WNW.
-Glenmuckloch: Open cast mine; the coal is transported on the “Lochside Runner” a 7.6mi/12.2km conveyor belt (2007) to a railhead at New Cumnock (East Ayrshire).
+Glenmuckloch: Former open cast mine; coal was transported on the “Lochside Runner” a 7.6mi/12.2km conveyor belt (2007) to a railhead at New Cumnock (East Ayrshire).